caamartin35/FriendGraph/README.md

 # FriendGraph
 A graph representing people and their friends in a social network

-* Import .project file into intelliJ
+* Open root directory in IntelliJ
 * Execute 'Run FriendGraph' run configuration